Content

 A few things to keep in mind:

-Avoid ultra-processed foods.
+Minimize ultra-processed foods.
 Examples include soda, candy, and packaged snack foods.
 These tend to be high in saturated fat, sodium, and added sugar.

+Lack of sleep makes us more prone to sugar cravings and mindless eating.
 Experts say adults should get seven to nine hours of quality sleep per night.
 If you don’t normally sleep very well, try these tips to catch more Zzz’s:

 Adopt a calming nighttime routine you can look forward to each evening.